 Life on Earth is maintained by the presence of various types of radiation.
-Light and heat from the sun travels in the form of radiation down to Earth.
+Light and heat from the sun travel in the form of radiation down to the earth.
 Throughout their evolution, living organisms have adapted to the natural background radiation; they are in natural balance with their environment.
-Today this balance is in serious danger, as in so many other areas, as well.
+Today this balance is in serious danger, as in so many other areas as well.

-This course module primarily completes course module 11 “Electromagnetic Radiation,” providing practical information on how to best avoid or reduce exposure to electromagnetic radiation.
+This course module primarily completes the previous course module on “Electromagnetic Radiation,” providing practical information on how to best avoid or reduce exposure to electromagnetic fields and radio frequency radiation.
 In this context, it is also important to know how the public power grid works and how electricity from renewable energy sources can be used.

 Today we are exposed to a cocktail of toxic chemicals – not only at home.
 To build, renovate, and live in a healthy manner, sound knowledge is essential.
 And to avoid adverse health effects and environmental destruction from air pollutants, they must be identified, verified, and properly removed or at least reduced to a tolerable level.
-The Building Biology Testing Methods provide the necessary know-how.
+The Standard of Building Biology Testing Methods provides the necessary know-how.

 Again and again some building biology professionals and articles in the literature seem to convey the impression that building biology would be exclusively about avoiding electromagnetic pollution as well as air pollutants harmful to health and the environment.
-As important as these subject areas are, healthy and sustainable building, renovating, and living clearly involves many more subject areas – see all other course modules as well as The 25 Principles of Building Biology.
+As important as these subject areas are, healthy and sustainable building, renovating, and living clearly involves many more subject areas – see also all other course modules as well as the 25 Guiding Principles of Building Biology.